ryanw-mobile/video-player-app/README.md

 ## Setting up the keystore

+* You don't need to setup a keystore to run the debug build.
+The following instructions are required only if you want to produce the release build.

 * Android keystore is not being stored in this repository.
 You need your own keystore to generate the apk / App Bundle